Keyon Ewurum

-Keyon Ewurum (born 20 April 2007) is a Maltese footballer who plays as a forward for Valletta F.C. and the Malta national team.
+Keyon Ewurum Kelechi (born 20 April 2007) is a Maltese footballer who plays as a forward for Valletta and the Malta national team.

 Club career

-A product of the Valletta academy, Ewurum made his senior breakthrough with Valletta in the Maltese top flight during the 2023–24 season.
-Valletta list him as a striker and note his hold-up play and aerial ability.
-He continued with the first team in 2024–25 and 2025–26, featuring in league fixtures for the Citizens.
+A product of the Valletta academy, Ewurum made his senior debut with Valletta in the Maltese Premier League during the 2023–24 season.
+He has continued with the first team in the following seasons, featuring in multiple league fixtures for the Citizens.
+On 1 February 2026, he joined Torino on loan with an option to buy.
+He only played for the Under-20 squad during his time with Torino, not with the senior squad.

 International career

-Ewurum received his first senior call-up in June 2025 for Malta’s 2026 FIFA World Cup qualifiers.
+Ewurum received his first senior call-up in June 2025 for Malta’s 2026 FIFA World Cup qualification campaign.
 He made his senior international debut on 8 June 2025 as a late substitute in Malta’s 1–1 home draw against Lithuania in World Cup qualifying.
 UEFA also list him in Malta’s senior pool.

 Style of play

-Valletta describe Ewurum as a physically strong centre-forward with pace and the ability to hold up the ball; he has also been listed as an attacking midfielder in some databases.